 Looking for a particular topic on this page?
 If you have a PC, use Ctrl-F to find a word or phrase.
 On a Mac, use command-F ("command" is the apple key).
 Or go directly to the Q&A menu below.

 Do you have a question about dry eyes?
-Use the form below to send it to us.
+Use the form below to send it to Dr. Arthur Epstein.

-Each week we will choose the best questions about dry eye to answer.
+Each week Dr. Epstein will answer the best questions submitted, which will be published on this page.
 Please remember that some questions can't be answered unless an eye doctor sees your eyes in person.